graalvm/graal-languages-demos/graalpy/graalpy-micronaut-guide/README.md

 ❹ The `thymeleaf` dependency is used to render the index page.

-### 4.3 Adding packages - graalpy-maven-plugin configuration
+### 4.3 Adding packages - GraalPy build plugin configuration

 Most Python packages are hosted on [PyPI](https://pypi.org) and can be installed via the `pip` tool.
 The Python ecosystem has conventions about the filesystem layout of installed packages that need to be kept in mind when embedding into Java.
-You can use the GraalPy plugin to manage Python packages for you.
+You can use the GraalPy plugins for Gradle and Maven to manage Python packages for you.

-Also add the `graalpy-maven-plugin` configuration into the plugins section of the POM.
+Add the `graalpy-maven-plugin` configuration into the plugins section of the POM or the `org.graalvm.python` plugin dependency and a `graalPy` block to your Gradle build:

 `pom.xml`
 ```xml